dudic/scraper-web-ui/docs/deployment/DEPLOYMENT_GUIDE.md

 ## 📋 Overview

-This guide provides step-by-step instructions for deploying the Scraper Dashboard with file storage features to production environments.
+This guide provides step-by-step instructions for deploying the Scraper Dashboard with the current UUID-based implementation to production environments.

 ## 🏗️ Prerequisites